The process of becoming a CWI Provider has been fully revised. Please check out this revamped page to learn about the path to becoming a CWI Provider.

 Climbing Wall Instructor (CWI) Providers are a vital component of the AMGA.
-Based throughout the country, CWI Providers facilitate AMGA CWI courses to certify professionals who teach in an indoor or artificial wall environment.
+Based throughout the country, CWI Providers teach AMGA CWI Programs.

-5. Able to top rope 5.9 and onsight lead 5.8 sport, on artificial surfaces, at the time of the training course and is capable of giving a lead demonstration with conscious movement that inspires confidence and is worthy of emulation.
+Able to top rope 5.9 and onsight lead 5.8 sport, on artificial surfaces, at the time of the training course.Is capable of giving a lead demonstration with conscious movement that inspires confidence and is worthy of emulation.

-3. Indoor or artificial climbing wall instruction and teaching resume, using the template provided by the AMGA:
+3. Indoor or manufactured climbing wall instruction and teaching resume - Applicants must use the CWI Resume-Template provided by the AMGA

 a.
 Document (a minimum) of 25 classes or clinics - which equates to between 50-100 hours

 b.
 This will include the audience: youth group, adult group, climbing team members, school group, or private individuals

 c.
 As well as the topic of your class or clinic: lead climbing, lead belaying top rope belaying, bouldering technique, climbing movement, or staff training

 d.
 Experience in group management, experiential education, and staff training is preferred

 4. Example Lesson Plan